top of page

 Puppies love to carry things in their mouths: a ball, soft toy, newspaper, or best of all, a smelly sock.
 Provide adequate, SAFE toys for them to play with, teaching them which things are theirs, and which things they must leave alone.

 If you already have other pets in your home, bringing a new puppy on the scene can be a cause of concern.
-With proper introductions and training, most dogs will easily adapt to a new furry family member, and they will often become best buddies.
-Refer to some pointers in “Paving the Way For Welcoming Your New Puppy” in our Puppy Packs.
+With proper introductions and training, most dogs will easily adapt to a new furry family member, and they become best buddies.

 Always supervise any interactions between puppies/dogs and young children to prevent any negative experiences on either part.
 Teach your children how to safely interact with dogs.
 Young children can be accidentally knocked over by an excited pup who wants to play.
 This can be a frightening, negative experience for your young child, so always supervise interactions between them.

-Refer to our “Children and Dogs- A Safe Connection” article in our Puppy Pack for further pointers on equipping your children with knowledge on positive ways to relate to dogs and keeping your puppy and your children safe.
 Signing up for the Baxter and Bella online puppy training program is super helpful.
 This program is very family oriented, teaching children valuable lessons on safe, respectful interaction with dogs.

 Always have a clean bowl of fresh water available.

-*** Your puppy should be put on a feeding schedule of three meals a day.
+Your puppy should be put on a feeding schedule of three meals a day up until at least 6 months.
 Teach the puppy to sit and wait until he is given permission to eat.
-When the puppy walks away from the food, pick up the dish and put it out of reach.

-* Maintaining this schedule will also aid in your potty training efforts.
+*Maintaining this schedule will also aid in your potty training efforts.
 Always after a meal, take your puppy out

 to potty.
 It sets his\her system to be predictable and consistent.

-(Potty training can seem daunting, but our puppies will have a great head start on understanding good potty habits before they leave here go to your home.
+Potty training can seem daunting, but our puppies will have a great head start on understanding good potty habits before they leave here go to your home.
 You will find further advice in our “Potty Training Pointers” for successful training tips included in the Puppy Packs.
-If you are consistent, it is not be a big deal getting your puppy completely house trained.)
+If you are consistent, it is not be a big deal getting your puppy completely house trained.

 Puppy/dog food bags include guidelines for amount of food per feeding based on weight and age.
 Check with your veterinarian if you have questions on appropriate amounts of food for your puppy.